-We need more redheaded country singers like Gloriana's Rachel Reinert (far left).
+We need more redheaded country singers like Gloriana's Rachel Reinert.

-Jayma Mays had roles in "Paul Blart: Mall Cop" and the TV show "Heroes," but it's her role on "Glee" that has earned her stardom.
+Jayma Mays had roles in "Paul Blart: Mall Cop" and the TV show "Heroes," but it was her role on "Glee" that earned her stardom.

-Her big breakout may have been "Grey's Anatomy," but Kate Walsh has taken her auburn hair to a new gig with her own show, "Private Practice."
+Her big breakout may have been as part of an ensemble on "Grey's Anatomy," but Kate Walsh, and her auburn hair, landed her own show in "Private Practice."

 We're not sure if you remember the first time you saw Ann-Margret in "Bye Bye Birdie" or "Viva Las Vegas," but we certainly can't shake that memory.

 Kristen Stewart lit up the screen with roles in "Into the Wild" and "Jumper," but it was "Twilight" that made her a star.